-Now that you have a set list of important areas of life, a list of dreams that match those areas of life and some objectives to reach your dreams, it is time to take action!
-How to chase your dreams does not only imply to plan, imagine and pretend to work towards your objectives; it actually requires hard work!
+Now that you have a set list of important areas of life, a list of dreams that match those areas of life, and some objectives to reach your dreams, it is time to take action!
+How to chase your dreams does not only imply planning, but also imagine, and pretend to work towards your objectives; it actually requires hard work!

 If you are trying to acquire a new habit, for example of waking up early, it will for sure be difficult at the start, but consistency makes the difference.
 Same counts if you need to learn something new, start a new business, devote more time for your family, start a new family, start a new job or whatever is what you have in mind.

 I have always thought that taking action and having discipline, requires certain components:

 - Knowing yourself good enough, so you keep motivated doing whatever you started.